radiantlogic-v8/documentation-ido/documentation/introduction/key-concepts.md

 description: Key Concepts of Identity Observability
 ---

-# Key Concepts of Identity Observability
+# Key Concepts

-This document describes the key concepts related to **Identity Observability.
+This document describes the key concepts related to **Identity Observability**.

 ## Data Model of Identity Observability